123jsen/learn-to-optimize-with-gd/README.md

 1. Regression without L2O
 2. Simple Regression on generated data using a gradient learning rate learnt by L2O
 3. Learning rate L2O training on a Neural Network model
-4. LSTM L2O Model training Neural Network and other classification problems
+4. LSTM L2O Model training Neural Network and other classification problems.
+The LSTM model is applied pointwise to every parameter value (not tensor, parameter).